 These universal printing solutions are provided for client printers:

 Citrix Universal Printer - A generic printer created at the beginning of sessions that is not tied to a printing device.
-The Citrix Universal Printer is not required to enumerate the available client printers during logon, which can greatly reduce resource usage and decrease user logon times.
+When you auto-create and use only the Citrix Universal Printer, you might experience reduced resource usage and user sign in times.
 The Universal Printer can print to any client-side printing device.

-To use a universal printing solution for non-Windows Citrix Receivers, use one of the other Universal print drivers that are based on postscript/PCL and installed automatically.
+To use a universal printing solution for non-Windows Citrix Workspace apps, use one of the other Universal print drivers that are based on Postscript or PCL.

 Citrix Universal print drivers - A device-independent printer driver.
 If you configure a Citrix Universal print driver, the system uses the EMF-based Universal print driver by default.

 The Citrix Universal print driver might create smaller print jobs than older or less advanced printer drivers.
 However, a device-specific driver might be needed to optimize print jobs for a specialized printer.